BitcoinQnA/bitcoin-wallet-guide/_pages/lightning.md

 permalink: /lightning/
 ---

 Lightning native wallets aren't that different from a 'normal' bitcoin wallet, in fact some of the options below offer both, but come with a particular focus on Lightning functionality of small/fast payments.
-Some achieve on-chain interaction via the use of [submarine swaps](https://bitcoinmagazine.com/articles/pay-bitcoin-mainnet-lightning-and-back-submarine-swaps-are-now-live), others allow users to connect to their own Bitcoin and/or Lightning node.
+Some achieve on-chain interaction via the use of [submarine swaps](https://bitcoinmagazine.com/articles/pay-bitcoin-mainnet-lightning-and-back-submarine-swaps-are-now-live), others require users to connect to their own Bitcoin and/or Lightning node.

 ### Table of Contents